-In my eBook you can see my complete and uncensored views about my college radio experience at KCPR, San Luis Obispo—a radio station operated by the Cal Poly Journalism Department.
+In my book you can see my complete and uncensored views about my college radio experience at KCPR, San Luis Obispo—a radio station operated by the Cal Poly Journalism Department.

 While I participated in the learn-by-doing experience at KCPR, I and others ultimately came to the realization that as much as we fantasized about Los Angeles radio careers, few if any of us who were on the air at the station would ever end up working there.
 I was wrong about myself, of course: I worked on the air in Los Angeles radio and lived to tell about it.